GenomicsAotearoa/RNA-seq-workshop/README.md

   ## Attribution notice

-- The material used to prepare for the workshop was extracted from Assoc.
-Prof. Michael Black lectures for Stat435 course.
+- The material used to prepare for the workshop was extracted from Professor Mik Black's lectures for STAT435 at the University of Otago.

 - Some code used in this workshop has been extracted from a collection of presentations, workshops and lectures by Prof. Thomas Girke, Institute for Integrative Genome Biology, UC Riverside: <a href="http://girke.bioinformatics.ucr.edu/">Link_1</a> and <a href="http://faculty.ucr.edu/~tgirke/HTML_Presentations/Manuals/MCBIOS2015/Rrnaseq/Rrnaseq.pdf">Link_2</a>